fwr882/defimulator/README.md

 years) hardware.

 ### Open Development
 The higan project is developed, from what I'm able to observe, by one guy.
 I can tell this guy (byuu) has some real coding chops, but his repository is not open, at least from my observations, for others to contribute.
+Anyone is welcome to contribue to defimulator here on Github.

 ## How to Help
 Fork the repository and open a pull request!
 I welcome any code changes for